 “Santa Barbara County is a region that carries a deep history – a history spanning centuries – that has birthed beautiful architecture, art, and a love for its cultural heritage and natural resources,” Joan explained.
 “The Santa Barbara Foundation plays a role in nearly every aspect of the community, from the arts, to the environment, to the individual needs of its population, and I feel fortunate to be a part of that.”

-As the Staff Accountant and a member of the Finance Team, Joan support the Foundation with its daily operating business functions.
-She works alongside the grants managers to ensure that grant payments are processed into the community in a timely and efficient manner.
+As the Senior Accountant and a member of the Finance Team, Joan supports the Foundation with its daily operating business functions, including overseeing accounts payable and grant payments.
+She ensures systems and processes are timely, accurate, and compliant.

 Joan has over 25 years of experience working in business operations for a variety of different of organizations, including private service companies, publically traded corporations, and nonprofit business entities.
 Starting out as an office clerk and bookkeeper functioning under the CPA of a privately owned company, she instantly saw the need to further her education.
 Joan started taking college classes after work until she obtained a liberal arts degree, and from there she went on to obtain a Business degree with emphasis in accounting.